Average reduction in contract cycle times observed after adoption

 An honest report cannot be limited to celebrating success stories.
 Here are the obstacles we observe most frequently — including among prospects who ultimately give up on dematerialisation.

-Despite twenty-five years of legal recognition (law of 13 March 2000, Article 1367 of the Civil Code, eIDAS regulation), some legal departments remain wary of SES.
-The "handwritten signature = safer" reflex persists, even though the electronic audit trail is objectively more robust than ink.
+Despite twenty-five years of legal recognition (law of March 13, 2000, article 1367 of the Civil Code, eIDAS regulation), some legal departments retain distrust of SES.
+The reflex "handwritten signature = safer" persists, even though the electronic audit trail is objectively more robust than ink.

 CIOs legitimately demand guarantees on hosting, encryption, evidence retention and data portability.
 Platforms that do not publicly document their architecture or depend on an extra-European cloud are disqualified outright from sensitive tenders.